First, Some Important Information

-The Occupational Therapy Centralized Application Service (OTCAS) is currently closed.
+Applications for Academic Year 2014-2015 are currently being accepted through the Occupational Therapy Centralized Application Service (OTCAS).
 Students are admitted once a year, with classes beginning in Summer Session, 2015.
-The application cycle for Summer, 2015 will open through OTCAS from July through October 1, 2014.
+Applications are accepted via http://www.otcas.org/ from July through October 1, 2014.

 Applicants must have a cumulative grade point average of 2.75 or higher on a 4.0 scale for all undergraduate course work.